devblaze/POGORaidsWebsite/README.md

 ## POGORaids

-POGORaids is a project made to help the users of the famous mobile game Pokemon GO, it will help them coordinate and communicate faster and with ease their raid battles.
+POGORaids is a project made to help the users of the famous mobile game Pokemon GO, it will help them coordinate also communicate faster and with ease, their raid battles.

 ## Installation

-Use the migration install the database.
+Use the migration to install the database.

 ```bash
 php artisan migrate